ramzeez88/WinActivate/README.md

-Simple batch files for those who own a home version of windows 11 and those who want to activate their windows 11 pro using Microsoft's KMS server.
-If you are upgrading your version to pro, make sure to disconnect your pc from the internet completely.
+WinHomeUpgrade.bat upgrades your windows 11 home version to pro.

+WinActivate.bat activates windows pro version with Microsoft's KMS service.

+Might work with Windows 10 as well but haven't tested it.